zer0Kerbal/ExplorationExpansion/readme.md

 ### Preamble by [LazarusLuan][LazarusLuan]

-> The LaxTek Exploration Expansion Kit is designed as an add-on for our LazTek Launch Pack, and the included .craft files require the installation of the Launch Pack to load correctly.
+> The LazTek Exploration Expansion Kit is designed as an add-on for our LazTek Launch Pack, and the included .craft files require the installation of the Launch Pack to load correctly.
 >
-> Available for download in low, medium and high resolution versions, these mods include replicas of the new SpaceX Dragon V2 capsule and trunk, SpaceX Falcon 9 v1.1 and Falcon Heavy launch platforms, proposed Exploration Expansion, plus special configurations for exploration, asteroid redirection, refueling, colonization and more!
-Add the SpaceX Exploration Expansion for access to the original DragonRider concept spacecraft.
+> Available for download in low, medium and high resolution versions, these mods include replicas of the new LazTek Dragon V2 capsule and trunk, LazTek Falcon 9 v1.1 and Falcon Heavy launch platforms, proposed Exploration Expansion, plus special configurations for exploration, asteroid redirection, refueling, colonization and more!
+Add the LazTek Exploration Expansion for access to the original DragonRider concept spacecraft.

 ### Included